marcoshmendes/marcoshmendes/README.md

   ### What drives me

-  I want to be known as a dreamer.
  I'm curious about almost everything, and I study far beyond my field.
   I love biology, and I'm fascinated by the human genome, how a few letters carry a whole person.
 My real ambition is to work on problems that no one has solved yet, the hard, open, unglamorous ones, and to leave things better than I found them.